brianbraatz/brianbraatz.github.io/content/post/Articles/___newww/Deadlocks/Deadlocks in go and python.md

 ---
-title: "Understanding Deadlocks and Race Conditions in Golang and Python: What They Are and How to Avoid Them"
+title: Understanding Deadlocks and Race Conditions in Golang and Python
-description: Understanding Deadlocks and Race Conditions in Golang and Python.
-What They Are and How to Avoid Them
+description: What They Are and How to Avoid Them
 slug: understanding-deadlocks-and-race-conditions-in-golang-and-python
 date: 2018-12-05
 image: post/Articles/IMAGES/racingbike.png